avniproject/avni-website/src/pages/blog/2023-01-13-avni-conference-goa-day-2.md

 The beauty captured through my eyes, can never be explained in the photo.

-After having an overwhelming dinner, lots of pastries and ice-cream, we ended our day by playing "Mafia" right under the moonlight, under the tress, surrounded by greenery and the crashing sounds of waves, the day finally came to an end by me loosing the game.
-(Which is not so bad for such a beautifull day)
+After having an overwhelming dinner, lots of pastries and ice-cream, we ended our day by playing "Mafia" right under the moonlight, under the trees, surrounded by greenery and the crashing sounds of waves, the day finally came to an end by me losing the game.
+(Which is not so bad for such a beautiful day)